3 Days | 21 Miles | in Arts & Culture & History, 1-3 Days

 For dinner, leave the warm embrace of Chinatown to sample some Chinese cuisine elsewhere in the city.
-Shanghai Terrace at The Peninsula boasts sophisticated Cantonese fare like peking duck and Chinese style beef tenderloin — as well as remarkable city views.
+Shanghai Terrace at The Peninsula boasts sophisticated Cantonese dishes such as Peking duck and Chinese-style beef tenderloin — as well as remarkable city views.
 Or try Duck Duck Goat in Fulton Market, an ornately decorated oasis that serves up creative Chinese dishes from celebrity chef Stephanie Izard.

 Or, if you’d prefer dinner plus a night out on the town, try TAO Asian Bistro, where you’ll have your choice of everything from curated omakase to triple pork fried rice.
 If you visit on Friday or Saturday, you can keep the party going at the TAO Chicago Nightclub.
 Either way, make sure you and your traveling companions adhere to the dress code.

 On your final day, savor one last meal in Chinatown.
 You can’t go wrong with brunch at MingHin Cuisine, an award-winning establishment where you can experience authentic Cantonese dim sum and Hong Kong cuisine in a friendly, modern space.
 This restaurant has been recognized by the famous Michelin Guide five times, so your taste buds are in for a treat.

 As your afternoon activity, squeeze in a few additional morsels of Chinese culture before calling it a trip.
 At the Field Museum, peruse the Cyrus Tang Hall of China exhibit, where you’ll see centuries-old stories come to life amid rare artifacts that shed light on what daily life was like in China hundreds of years ago.